International Opportunities for Students

 Texas A&M University is committed to providing access to high impact international opportunities for all students.
 The ability to engage successfully across cultures and the development of international leadership skills and global awareness are crucial for success and lifelong learning.

-The Study Abroad Programs Office provides access for all Texas A&M students to a broad range of transformational and international experiences lasting from one week to an academic year.
-Last year, over 5,500 students participated in academic, intern, volunteer, and research opportunities in over 100 different countries.
+The Education Abroad Programs Office provides access for all Texas A&M students to a broad range of transformational and international experiences lasting from one week to an academic year.
+Last year, over 5,500 students participated in study, intern, volunteer, and research opportunities in over 100 different countries.
 Our office also contributes to the development of on-campus experiences that foster cultural awareness.

 Many graduate and professional students pursue careers in academic, managerial or administrative positions that benefit from conducting research, attending conferences, working, living or studying abroad.
 When considering an international opportunity, it is important for a student to consult with his/her committee chair early.
 Not all credits can be applied to a degree plan, so pre-trip planning and approval is very important.

-Students are encouraged to visit the Study Abroad Programs Office, located on the 1st floor of the Pavilion, any weekday from 8 am – 5 pm for additional information.
+Students are encouraged to visit the Education Abroad Programs Office, located on the 1st floor of the Pavilion, any weekday from 8 am – 5 pm for additional information.

 Exchange Programs (REEPs)

 In some cases, graduate students are employed as part of a research project, and in others, they register for research hours at Texas A&M and go abroad independently.
-In all such cases, students should register their research experiences with the Study Abroad Programs Office to ensure emergency or other assistance while abroad.
-Learn more at http://studyabroad.tamu.edu/Program-Types/Intern-Research-Volunteer.
+In all such cases, students must register their research experiences with the Education Abroad Programs Office.
+Learn more at http://abroad.tamu.edu/Program-Types/Intern-Research-Volunteer.

 Another option is to direct enroll at a foreign university as a non-degree seeking student to study.
 In some cases, your faculty advisor or academic department may have an existing collaboration with a foreign university.